adamaig/dev-with-docker-on-ubuntu/README.md

 # Features

+This project provides easily configurable box building with:

+- Docker
+  - Docker-daemon tweaks via Systemd configs.
   - Docker & docker-compose installed and configured
+- Routing
+ - OSX routing and resolver based dns lookups for your docker domains
+ - dnsmasq routing to you docker containers in the guest
-- Provides a Consul & Registrator setup for DNS communication from host to guest, as well as between containers and projects.
+ - Provides a Consul & Registrator setup for DNS communication and discovery.
+- Editing
+  - NFS sharing from the guest to the host to support live editing AND file eventing for build systems (guard, webpack, etc)
+  - Generates script `mount_nfs_share` to remount drive and setup routes to host if it is disconnected
+- User provisioning
   - Auto-configuration of a limited clone of the user running `vagrant up`.
 SSH keys are copied to a user created with the same name as the host user.
-- NFS mount from guest(ubuntu):~/vagrant_projects to host:~/vagrant_projects to allow
-  editing from the host while executing all application code in the guest.
   - Extensible by editing localextras.sh to meet needs of cloned user
-- Generates script `mount_nfs_share` to remount drive to host if it is disconnected

 # Usage